 Christchurch Alternative Education

 Cashmere High school (CHS) holds the contract with the Ministry of Education to deliver Alternative Education (AE) to students in the Christchurch Secondary Schools Consortium.
-CHS has contracted 8 private providers to deliver AE programmes to 120 students.
+CHS has contracted 5 private providers and a number of Tertiary Institutions to deliver AE programmes to 120 students.

 Students placed in AE must be on the roll of one of the Christchurch Consortium schools and have been verified as eligible for AE.
-Those students currently not on a school roll (for example those who have been netted) must be enrolled.
-This is managed by the ministry or one of the nets personnel.
+Those students currently not on a school roll (for example those who have been netted) must be enrolled at one of the eligible schools (see below).